 The easiest way to discern if you have an infestation is by the sudden arrival of insects or an increase in bugs.

 One carpet beetle doesn’t indicate an infestation, but you could have a hidden issue if you continue to find the beetles inside.
 Because these pests lay their eggs on fibrous materials, you may spot the larvae as they hatch.
+Here are some other signs of carpet beetles in your home!

 Your clothes can go through everyday wear and tear, but if you find damage on multiple items in your closet, carpet beetle larvae could be eating through your precious clothing items.